Ploomjuice/uhc-statsboard/README.md

 <h2>Round Profiles</h2>

 <h3>Searching</h3>
 Round Profiles are separated into two sections: active and inactive rounds.
-Typing into the search bar will filter the rounds by the input string.
+Typing into the search bar will filter the rounds by the input string (case-insensitive).
 Profile pages for each round can be accessed by clicking on the desired round name.

 <h3>Round Profile</h3>
 Round Profiles consist of various trivia and stats, visualizations for roster size and rating distribution (subject to change throughout the year), and links to individual season pages.